East 73rd Street Historic District: Buildings

 The district's buildings fall into three types, representing different eras of local development: two Italianate rowhouses, 11 carriage houses and two taller structures built for commercial purposes.
 The rowhouses are the oldest, dating to the early development of the Upper East Side during the Civil War.
 The carriage houses came later, some built on the site of demolished early rowhouses, with the commercial buildings coming near the end of the block's development.

 Rowhouses

-The two rowhouses are both on the south side of the street, at 171 and 175.
+The two rowhouses are both on the north side of the street, at 171 and 175.
 Both are narrow three-story brick Italianate buildings built in 1860, part of an original row of six.
 They are trimmed with stone around the windows and doors and decorative wooden cornices.
 The house at 171 also retains a cast iron veranda shading the first floor.
 Once common in the city, few now remain.

 Carriage houses

 All the carriage houses follow a similar basic plan that persists despite later conversion into private homes and a variety of facade materials.
 The ground floor entrance has a large round or segmental arch, but is sometimes flat, with an accompanying pedestrian entrance.
 Specifically equestrian decorative touches such as symbols or cartouches were kept to a minimum.
 The interiors have often been extensively remodeled for their current residential use.
 They are two or three stories tall.

 Among the carriage houses, 161 and 163 are distinguished by rock-faced brick with limestone trim.
 Equestrian symbols such as saddle pouches, horse heads and reins are carved into their ground floors.
 Their galvanized iron friezes are further decorated with embossed garlands and rosettes.
 The neighboring building at 165 East 73rd is a Beaux-Arts style building in yellow Roman brick with foliate carvings.
 The Romanesque house at 166 has a finely detailed corbelled brick cornice with its date of construction, 1883, in cast iron letters below.

 Architectural eclecticism arises further down the block's south side.
 At 168 East 73rd the roofline is broken by the stepped gable, a hallmark of the neo-Flemish Renaissance style unusual in the city and usually not developed to the extent it is at 168 East 73rd.
 Next door, 170 and 172–74 show signs of the Neo-Grec style with the latter also having some Queen Anne elements.
 The last building in the carriage house row on the south side, 178 East 73rd, combines Beaux Arts decor with neo-Georgian brickwork.